FMIA: 'Just Figure It Out, Bro'—How the NFL's Most Challenged Team is Handling Distance Learning Reality

 “I know this: We’ll never take it for granted again when we’re all together in one room.”

-The veteran: Thielen, 29, is one of the leading wide receivers in the game.
+The veteran: Thielen, 29, is one of the game’s leading wide receivers.

 “I like to be able to share with the guys the little things I do to maybe help them understand a concept or a route.
 I think it’s gone pretty smooth.
 Andrew will put up the route and then some video to illustrate it. . . .
 It’s really not too much different from learning in a meeting room.”